Join the Virtual Parade at Flambeaux Wine

 The good times roll at Dry Creek Valley winery’s online tastings.

 Leave it to Flambeaux Wine, a Sonoma County winery with deep New Orleans roots, to turn shelter-in-place virtual tastings into actual parties, complete with Mardi Gras beads.
-Flambeaux’s Instagram Live events take place every other Thursday at 5 pm PDT.
-Earlier virtual tastings have featured chef Joaquin Rodas of Bacchanal Wine and The Elysian Bar in New Orleans, who did a cooking display, pairing his plate with a Flambeaux wine.
-On May 14th, I’ll be chatting with vintner Art Murray about the wines, winery, and Flambeaux’s estate vineyard in the Dry Creek Valley.
+During the pandemic, Flambeaux’s Instagram Live events took place every other Thursday.
+Featured guests included chef Joaquin Rodas of Bacchanal Wine and The Elysian Bar in New Orleans, who did a cooking display, pairing his plate with a Flambeaux wine.
+On May 14th, 2020, I chatted with vintner Art Murray about the wines, winery, and Flambeaux’s estate vineyard in the Dry Creek Valley.

 Mardi Gras Trio

-I recommend the easy-to-order Mardi Gras Trio of Rosé, Sonoma Coast Chardonnay, and (lead photo) the fabulous estate 2017 Dry Creek Valley Zinfandel.
-Chef Rodas paired his dish with the 2015 Dry Creek Valley Cabernet Sauvignon, the recipient of high praise and high scores from the West Coast to Louisiana.
-You have to be a club member to purchase this library wine, but the 2016 vintage, itself a winner (see tasting notes below) is available to all.
-I’ll be discussing it with Art on the 14th.
+For the IG event, I recommended the easy-to-order Mardi Gras Trio of Rosé, Sonoma Coast Chardonnay, and (lead photo) the fabulous estate 2017 Dry Creek Valley Zinfandel.
+In April 2020, chef Rodas paired his dish with the 2015 Dry Creek Valley Cabernet Sauvignon, which received high praise and scores from the West Coast to Louisiana.
+You had to be a club member to purchase this library wine, but the 2016 vintage, itself a winner (see tasting notes below) was available to all.

 Hillside Estate

-Both the Zin and the Cab come from the estate Flambeaux Vineyard, up a hillside 4 miles northwest of Healdsburg.
+The Zin and the Cab come from the estate Flambeaux Vineyard, up a hillside 4 miles northwest of Healdsburg.
 Ryan Prichard, whose day job is at Sonoma’s prestigious Three Sticks Wines, has been crafting the Flambeaux lineup since the winery’s inception.
-When Sonoma County isn’t on lockdown, Flambeaux conducts tastings at Grand Cru Custom Crush, the co-op production facility where Prichard assembles the wines.
-Hopefully, “IRL” tastings will resume before too long, but in the meantime I’m happy to join the virtual parade online.

 Winemaker Ryan Prichard holds the 2016 Flambeaux Dry Creek Valley Cabernet Sauvignon at Grand Cru Custom Crush, where he makes the wines.